 You could also have a problem with packet filters deployed on the BGP-speaking router.
 These filters have to allow packets to and from TCP port 179.

-Troubleshooting route propagation
+Troubleshooting BGP route propagation

-If your users want to receive traffic from the Internet, the IP prefix assigned to your network must be visible throughout the Internet.
+If your users want to receive traffic from the internet, the IP prefix assigned to your network must be visible throughout the internet.
 To get there, three steps are needed: